Moon4K-Dev/Moon4K-Legacy/README.md

-# Yet Another 4K Rhythm Game!
-(YAK4KRG)
+# Moon4K

 * Funny 4k rhythm game

-* Make sure to check out the [docs!](https://github.com/yophlox/YA4KRG/tree/main/docs) to learn how to do custom stuff!
+* Make sure to check out the [docs!](https://github.com/yophlox/Moon4K/tree/main/docs) to learn how to do custom stuff!

 # Features